Where are they now? England’s Xl from Gareth Southgate’s first game

 “I played left midfield in a Champions League final for Chelsea.
 It is perhaps an oversight in the manager’s analysis and I find that hard to take.”

-He’s been unable to work his way back into the England team and recently joined Leicester City on a free transfer following the expiration of his Southampton contract.
+He’s been unable to work his way back into the England team.
+Last summer he joined Leicester City on a free transfer following the expiration of his Southampton contract, but he’s barely featured for the Foxes.

 While Henderson was still a much-maligned figure with both Liverpool and England in 2016, he has since silenced his doubters once and for all.